-We are happy to mark your attempts at the mock exams, but marking must be purchased separately.
+We are happy to mark your attempts at the mock exams.
 The same general principles apply as for the X Assignment Marking.
 In particular:

 - Mock Exam Marking applies to a specified subject, session and student - Marking Vouchers can be used for each mock exam paper.
 Marking vouchers have to be used for marking the AMP exam papers and can be used for marking the Mock Exam.